Visa Inc.: Payment card interchange fee and merchant discount antitrust litigation

 On November 27, 2012, a federal judge entered an order granting preliminary approval to a proposed settlement to a class-action lawsuit filed in 2005 by merchants and trade associations against Mastercard and Visa.
 The suit was filed due to alleged price-fixing practices employed by Mastercard and Visa.
 About one-quarter of the named class plaintiffs have decided to opt "out of the settlement".
 Opponents object to provisions that would bar future lawsuits and even prevent merchants from opting out of significant portions of the proposed settlement.

 Plaintiffs allege that Visa and Mastercard fixed interchange fees, also known as swipe fees, that are charged to merchants for the privilege of accepting payment cards.
 In their complaint, the plaintiffs also alleged that the defendants unfairly interfere with merchants from encouraging customers to use less expensive forms of payment such as lower-cost cards, cash, and checks.

-A settlement of US$6.24 billion has been reached and a court is scheduled to approve or deny the agreement on November 7, 2019.
+A settlement of US$6.24 billion was scheduled for the court to approve or deny, on November 7, 2019.

+Separately, in October 2025, merchants agreed to a $231.7 million settlement beforea U.S. District Judge, as B & R Supermarket, Inc., et al v.
+Visa, Inc. et al, for costs imposed in frauds related to counterfeit, lost, or stolen cards, with Visa agreeing to pay $119.7 million of the total settlement.